How Raman Spectroscopy Works & How We Save You Time & Money

 Also known as spontaneous vibrational Raman optical activity scattering, this vibrational spectroscopy technique looks at the difference in intensity of Raman scattered from the right and left circularly polarised light.
 Similar to vibrational circular dichroism, Raman optical activity directly looks at chirality, or molecular vibrations.
 Due to its ability to observe chirality, this spectroscopic technique is very useful in chemistry and biology.

-A Raman spectrometer is such an important tool for scientists in identifying molecules and observing vibrational behavior of substances.
+A Raman spectrometer is such an important tool for scientists in identifying molecules and observing the vibrational behavior of substances.
 Acquiring this useful piece of equipment should not mean financially handicapping your company.
-Let us help you finance the Raman spectrometer of your choice through our leasing program.
-Contact us today!
+Whatever your spectrometry needs, be it leasing a Raman or X-ray spectrometer, we’re here to help you.
+Get in touch with us by filling out our online contact form or by calling (510) 982-6552 and we can discuss in detail your leasing options.

 We Offer Resonance Raman Spectrometer Leases to Fit Every Need